 Certain MDP Data is subject to additional use and disclosure limitations:

 a.
 Ad Analytics Data and Page Analytics Data can only be used to provide reporting and billing to Authorized Clients;

 c.
-Lead Form Response Data must not be used to create a database across unaffiliated LinkedIn advertising accounts or to supplement user profiles (other than to the extent permitted by our Ads Agreement);
+Lead Form Response Data must not be used to create a database across unaffiliated LinkedIn accounts or to supplement user profiles (other than to the extent permitted by our Ads Agreement);

 d.
 Organization profile data can only be used to identify organizations or manage their Pages;

 e.
 Standardized Data can only be used in connection with LinkedIn ad targeting services and cannot be transferred to any third party; and

 f.
 MDP User Data can only be displayed via your MDP Application to provide reporting to Authorized Clients or to enable Authorized Clients to respond to Members’ social actions on LinkedIn.
 MDP User Data must not be transferred, commercialized, used to create user profiles, or used for targeting off LinkedIn.

 Without limiting the generality of any other restrictions in these Terms, you must comply with the following data use and disclosure restrictions to the extent that you receive access to the indicated type of MDP Data: